Listen to Les McKeown read this blog post:

 Let’s hope most of you get to see sunlight on a regular basis, would characterize your wages as greater than “small,” and can reasonably count on making it home safely at the end of each day.

-After working to lead an organization to Predictable Success over the past three years, one conclusion I’ve reached is that the challenging yet worthwhile journey through Whitewater and into Predictable Success is not for the common leadership team or organization.
+After working to lead many organizations to Predictable Success over the past 25 years, one conclusion I’ve reached is that the challenging yet worthwhile journey through Whitewater and into Predictable Success is not for the common leadership team or organization.

 If you’re one of them, then follow these three steps to increase the likelihood of a successful voyage: